Business Analyst Quick Start¶

 document your workflow and results on a wiki;

-share the output datasets with other Dataiku DSS projects; sync them to other connections; or use plugins to export them to tools like Tableau, Power BI, or Qlik.
+share the output datasets with other Dataiku projects; sync them to other connections; or use plugins to export them to tools like Tableau, Power BI, or Qlik.